ml895/HRS-Bot-Geo/HRSBotGeoReportDraft2.md

   **Figure 1: Conical filter insert by HRS Summer 2018.**

 A previous Fluoride team proposed another change in the bottom geometry in which the bottom of the tube was cut at an angle and the bottom was closed except for a small part at the longest part of the tube for the inflow.
 The tube was essentially "squished" at the bottom such that the cross sectional areas are more rectangular than circular.
 This prevents flocs from locking together in a ring and causing buildup at the bottom.
 The stream of water broke up the buildup and allowed flocs to recirculate in the tube settler.

+[EM: Make sure to credit the correct fluoride team; imagine someone outside of AguaClara needs to find that research report in which you're referring to.]

 ![Sliced tube bottom geometry](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/TriSedTank.jpeg)